 Saturday Morning – Greenmarket

-Check out the Downtown West Palm Beach Greenmarket and bring cash!
+October through April, check out the Downtown West Palm Beach Greenmarket and bring cash!
 Cooking Light Magazine recently awarded our Greenmarket the “Best in the State”, citing the diversity of vendors, waterfront location, live entertainment and pooch friendly vibe.
 It’s a feast for your senses with fresh tropical produce and plants, ethnic eateries and farm-fresh foods.
 Of course, free samples abound!

 Saturday Afternoon – Beach